Sustainability

 3. c)At Group companies that accept foreign technical interns, we will implement the Zero Fee Project, under which Group companies pay the fee is necessary for interns to come to Japan.

-1. 4.Grievance handling mechanism
+1. 5.Grievance handling mechanisms

 We will proceed with designing reporting systems for business partners and introduce concrete systems.